 Photo courtesy of Crooked Stave

-Opening this winter, the Crooked Stave location in Fort Collins will begin as a taproom and add a brewery later.
+The Crooked Stave location in Fort Collins has begun as a taproom and will add a brewery later.
 Though this sour-focused brewery took off after settling in its Denver home inside The Source, its origin story began right here in Fort Collins.
 Chad Yakobson graduated from Colorado State University in 2006, went on to earn his Ph.D. in brewing science in Scotland, then returned to Fort Collins for a job at Odell Brewing.
 Crooked Stave was born shortly after when he began fermenting his sour and wild ales at Funkwerks then selling the beer in bottles.

-Following their triumphant return to Fort Collins, the Crooked Stave team will maintain its Denver facility and grow their beer program through their location in The Exchange.
+Following their triumphant return to Fort Collins, the Crooked Stave team is maintaining its Denver facility and growing their beer program through their location in The Exchange.

 This new, local gym hosts classes that can provide a full body workout in just 30 or 45 minutes.
 Open to all experience levels, their classes utilize The BodyBoard Program, a combination of resistance band training, high-intensity interval training, strength training, cardio and stretching.
 In addition to increasing muscle tone, strength and size, their team of fitness experts can help you reach the smaller muscles and ligaments, too, to create full body integrity and balance.